Kerdon is a freelance writer who has worked in both the corporate training industry and the academic medical training industry.

 Be sure to understand from each of the project sponsors what will make this a successful project from their point of view.

-No matter how good your plan, things won't go as expected.
+No matter how good your plan is, things won't go as expected.
 Life will intervene.
-Make sure to add some contingency into your plan.
-This might be extra resources or extra time in your schedule, but this will make the difference between a calm delivery and a frantic 2am late night to get it to final for delivery.
+Make sure to add some contingency to your plan.
+This might be extra resources or extra time in your schedule, but this will make the difference between a calm delivery and a frantic 2 am late night to get it to final for delivery.

 Chances are you will not be completing this project alone.
-Don't forget that your team can't read minds and you will need to communicate with them to get them on board, solicit ideas, brainstorm, and let them know what the deadlines are.
-Be honest and listen to their thoughts on how to get things done.
+Don't forget that your team can't read minds, and you will need to communicate with them to get them on board, solicit ideas, brainstorm, and let them know what the deadlines are.
+Be honest and listen to their thoughts on how to get things done faster or better.

 6. Test Early/Prototype